emit-rs/emit/README.md

 ## Developer-first diagnostics

-`emit` is a framework for manually instrumenting Rust applications using an expressive syntax inspired by [Message Templates](https://messagetemplates.org). `emit` has a small, fundamental data model where everything is represented by a single `Event` type.
-It has a focused API that keeps configuration straightforward and doesn't stand out within code being instrumented.
+`emit` is a framework for manually instrumenting Rust applications using an expressive syntax inspired by [Message Templates](https://messagetemplates.org).

+`emit` has a small, fundamental data model where everything is represented by a single `Event` type.

+`emit` has a focused API that keeps configuration straightforward and doesn't stand out within code being instrumented.

 ## Getting started